Biopsy 3. Histological examination

 Photo of breast biopsy

-• Thanks to the microscopic examination of the biopsy, it is possible to accurately determine the cytology of tissues, which provides complete information about the disease, its degree, etc.
+• Thanks to a microscopic examination of the biopsy, it is possible to accurately determine the cytology of the tissue, which provides complete information about the disease, its degree, etc.

-• The use of a biopsy allows you to identify the pathological process at its earliest stage, which helps to avoid many complications.
+• The use of a biopsy makes it possible to identify the pathological process at its earliest stage, which helps to avoid many complications.

 • In addition, this diagnosis allows you to determine the extent of the upcoming operation in cancer patients.

-The main task of a biopsy is to determine the nature and nature of pathology tissues.
-For a detailed diagnosis, a biopsy study is supplemented with X-ray water, immunological analysis, endoscopy, etc.
+The main task of a biopsy is to determine the nature and nature of pathological tissue.
+For detailed diagnostics, biopsy examination is supplemented with water x-ray techniques, immunological analysis, endoscopy, etc.

 1. – a technique for obtaining a biopsy using a special thick needle (trephine).

-2. excisional biopsy - a type of diagnosis in which the entire organ or tumor is removed during surgery.
+2. Excision biopsy is a type of diagnosis in which an entire organ or tumor is removed during surgery.
 It is considered a large-scale type of biopsy.

-3. Puncture– This biopsy technique involves obtaining the necessary samples by puncture with a fine needle.
+3. puncture– This biopsy technique involves obtaining the necessary samples by puncture with a thin needle.

 4. Incisional.
-Removal affects only a certain part of the organ or tumor and is carried out in the process of a full-fledged surgical operation.
+Removal affects only a certain part of the organ or tumor and is carried out during a full-fledged surgical operation.

-5. stereotactic- a minimally invasive diagnostic method, the essence of which is to build a specialized access scheme to a specific suspicious area.
-Access coordinates are calculated based on the pre-scan.
+5. Stereotactic– a minimally invasive diagnostic method, the essence of which is to build a specialized access scheme to a specific suspicious area.
+Access coordinates are calculated based on a preliminary scan.

-6. Brush biopsy- a variant of the diagnostic procedure using a catheter, inside which a string with a brush is inserted, collecting a biopsy.
-This method is also called the brush method.
+6. Brush biopsy– a variant of the diagnostic procedure using a catheter, inside of which a string with a brush is built in, collecting biopsy material.
+This method is also called brush method.

-7. Fine needle aspiration biopsy- a minimally invasive method in which the material is taken using a special syringe that sucks the biomaterial from the tissues.
+7. Fine needle aspiration biopsy– a minimally invasive method in which material is collected using a special syringe that sucks out biomaterial from tissues.
 The method is applicable only for cytological analysis, since only the cellular composition of the biopsy is determined.

-8. Loopback biopsy - a biopsy is taken by excising pathological tissues.
-The desired biomaterial is cut off by a special loop (electrical or thermal).
+8. Loop biopsy – a biopsy sample is taken by excision of pathological tissue.
+The required biomaterial is cut off with a special loop (electric or thermal).

 9. Transthoracic biopsy is an invasive diagnostic method used to obtain biomaterial from the lungs.
-It is carried out through the chest in an open or puncture way.
-Manipulations are carried out under the supervision of a videothoracoscope or computed tomography.
+It is carried out through the chest using an open or puncture method.
+Manipulations are carried out under the supervision of a video thoracoscope or computed tomograph.

-10. Liquid biopsy is the latest technology for detecting tumor markers in liquid biopsy, blood, lymph, etc.
+10. Liquid biopsy is the latest technology for identifying tumor markers in liquid biopsy, blood, lymph, etc.

 11. Radio wave.
 The procedure is carried out using specialized equipment - the Surgitron apparatus.
-The technique is gentle, does not cause complications.
+The technique is gentle and does not cause complications.

-12. open- this type of biopsy is carried out using open access to the tissues, the sample of which needs to be obtained.
+12. Open– this type of biopsy is carried out using open access to the tissues whose sample needs to be obtained.

-13. Preskalennaya biopsy - a retroclavicular study in which the biopsy is taken from the supraclavicular lymph nodes and lipid tissues at the angle of the jugular and subclavian veins.
-The technique is used to detect pulmonary pathologies.
+13. Preskalennaya biopsy is a retroclavicular study in which a biopsy sample is taken from the supraclavicular lymph nodes and lipid tissues at the angle of the jugular and subclavian veins.
+The technique is used to identify pulmonary pathologies.

 Why is a biopsy done?

-A biopsy is indicated in cases where, after other diagnostic procedures, the results obtained are not enough to make an accurate diagnosis.
+A biopsy is indicated in cases where, after other diagnostic procedures, the results obtained are not sufficient to make an accurate diagnosis.

-Usually, a biopsy is prescribed when detected to determine the nature and type of tissue formation.
+Typically, a biopsy is prescribed upon detection to determine the nature and type of tissue of the formation.

-This diagnostic procedure is now successfully used to diagnose many pathological conditions, even non-oncological ones, since in addition to malignancy, the method allows you to determine the degree of spread and severity, stage of development, etc.
+This diagnostic procedure is today successfully used to diagnose many pathological conditions, even non-oncological ones, since in addition to malignancy, the method allows one to determine the degree of spread and severity, stage of development, etc.

-The main indication is to study the nature of the tumor, however, often a biopsy is prescribed to monitor ongoing oncology treatment.
+The main indication is to study the nature of the tumor, however, a biopsy is often prescribed to monitor the ongoing oncology treatment.

-Today, it is possible to obtain a biopsy from almost any area of the body, and the biopsy procedure can perform not only a diagnostic, but also a therapeutic mission, when the pathological focus is removed in the process of obtaining a biomaterial.
+Today, a biopsy can be obtained from almost any area of the body, and the biopsy procedure can perform not only a diagnostic, but also a therapeutic mission, when the pathological focus is removed in the process of obtaining biomaterial.

 Contraindications

-Despite all the usefulness and highly informative technique, a biopsy has its own contraindications:
+Despite all the usefulness and highly informative nature of the technique, biopsy has its contraindications:

 • The presence of blood pathologies and problems associated with blood clotting;